-PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions for the term's work.
-Your scope and sequence must indicate when the task will occur and how the feedback form the summative task can also be used for formative assessment.
+Your assessment kit must directly link to the syllabus outcomes for your nominated assessment term.
+Your scope and sequence must indicate when the task will occur.
 Make sure your instructions for the task are grammatically correct and communicate effectively for students.